Simulator & Debugger

 Memory Visualization

 The Delay Memory view provides a live map of the 32k-word delay RAM.
-You can see exactly how your delay lines are positioned, how they move over time, and identify any potential memory overlaps or addressing issues.

 Delay Memory Visualization